raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 I will be using the data from an old Kaggle competition **Bag of Words Meets Bags of Popcorn** (https://www.kaggle.com/c/word2vec-nlp-tutorial).
 This dataset contains 25,000 labeled training reviews, 50,000 unlabeled training reviews, and 25,000 testing reviews.

-The dataset has below three columns.
+The dataset has below three columns/fields.
 ```
 ['id' 'sentiment' 'review']
 ```

-- **id**: unique identifier; we don't need this field.
+- **id**: Unique identifier for each entry in the dataset; we don't need this field for modelling.
-- **sentiment**: has binary values (1 and 0).
+- **sentiment**: Contains binary values (1 and 0).
 1 for positive and 0 for negative.
 This is the label of the model.
-- **review**: Detailed review.
+- **review**: Detailed review for movies.
 This is the text or feature on which machine learning models will get trainned.